unlight/awesome-stars/README.md

 - [ungit](https://github.com/FredrikNoren/ungit) - The easiest way to use git.
 On any platform.
 Anywhere.
 - [xdm.js](https://github.com/necolas/xdm.js) - JSON-RPC 2.0 cross-domain communication over postMessage
 - [AnySlider](https://github.com/jwilsson/AnySlider) - A jQuery/Zepto.js plugin for creating a slider for any kind of content.
-- [impress](https://github.com/metarhia/impress) - Nodejs private cloud application server
+- [impress](https://github.com/metarhia/impress) - Enterprise application server for Node.js and Metarhia private cloud ⚡
 - [stacktrace.js](https://github.com/stacktracejs/stacktrace.js) - Generate, parse, and enhance JavaScript stack traces in all web browsers
 - [verlet-js](https://github.com/subprotocol/verlet-js) - A simple Verlet physics engine written in javascript
 - [AutoTagger](https://github.com/thinkphp/AutoTagger) - This plugin MooTools will analyse the text of a form field, run it through the Yahoo Term Extraction Web Service and provides a list of signifiant words or phrases as tags